 Here’s how the IAS review and assessment process works:

-- After receipt of application, fee and quality system documentation, IAS staff will review the submittal and provide a written feedback within 2 working weeks.
+- After receipt of application, fee and quality system documentation, IAS staff will review the submittal and provide written feedback.
 The review comments are based on adequacy of compliance of the quality documentation to the requirements of IAS AC291 requirements.

 - The SIA needs to review the written response from IAS and if further revisions are needed to the Quality Management System documentation, the firm will need to revise the quality documentation accordingly.
 IAS staff will re-review the revisions and will determine if all requirements of AC291 documentation has been satisfied